hackclub/hackclub/meta/one_sheets/standard.md

 ## About

-[hackEDU](http://hackedu.us) is a non-profit initiative that works with high school students to start and lead programming clubs at their school.
+[hackEDU](http://hackedu.us) is a non-profit initiative that works with high school students to start and lead programming clubs at their schools.
+We provide all the tools for starting and leading clubs including a baseline coding curriculum, free tools, and training on community building.

 ## Metrics